qubixes/programming-cafe-snakemake/README.md

 ## The exercise

 Sint wants to deliver 10 million packages to households in the Netherlands, using his Pieten to distribute them.
 Unfortunately, Sint has an authority problem; the Pieten think Sint has run the show for long enough and though they agree to distribute the packages, numbered 0 to 9999999, this time it will be on their terms.
-These are their terms:
+They will deliver the packages in this order and under their terms:

 - Atom Piet: Only indivisable (prime) numbers
 - Professor Piet: only numbers that end with a three